 - Most significant landmark – El Matador State Beach

-- Best park – Malibu Creek State Park
+- Park to visit – Malibu Creek State Park

-- Best activity for kids – Surfing & Paddleboarding
+- Activity for kids – Surfing & Paddleboarding

-- Best activity for adults – Wine Tasting & Vineyard Tours
+- Activity for adults – Wine Tasting & Vineyard Tours

-- Best place to stay – The Surfrider Malibu
+- Place to stay – The Surfrider Malibu

 Things to Do in Malibu, California